SAP/ui5-tooling/docs/pages/ESSupport.md

 | v3.0+               | ECMAScript 2022              |      |
 | v2.0+               | ECMAScript 2009/ES5          | Note that code up to ECMAScript 2020 can be parsed, however required code analysis might not work correctly for specific language features |

-The following section describes all limitations grouped by the kind of ECMAScript language feature.
+The following section describes all restrictions grouped by the kind of ECMAScript language feature.
 To get more insights into the code analysing executed by UI5 Tooling check out [Code Analysis](./CodeAnalysis.md).

-## Language Features with Limitations
+## Language Features with Restrictions

-The following sections describe the limitations grouped by the ECMAScript language feature.
+The following sections describe the restrictions grouped by the ECMAScript language feature.

 ### JavaScript modules